-1. Choose the Right Place to Cash Your Check
+1. Choose the Right Place To Cash Your Check

 2. Use ATMs Strategically